Besides being a hazard to safe driving, cell phones have been accused of causing brain tumors. Where does this concern come from?

 Analog cell phones operate on a different frequency than digital cell phones.
 They have become less popular since digital cell phones were introduced.
 They use a different type of battery, and use a continuous electronic signal, in contrast with the intermittent “pulse” signal used by digital cell phones.

-Also, the study found that while there was no increase in the number of tumors among digital cell phone users, among those users who had brain tumors, some of the tumors tended to grow more quickly, suggesting that the frequencies used by digital cell phones may encourage tumor growth, but do not necessarily cause tumors to develop.
+Also, the study found that while there was no increase in the number of tumors among digital cell phone users, among those users who had brain tumors, some of the tumors tended to grow more quickly, suggesting that the frequencies used by digital cell phones may encourage tumor growth, but do not necessarily

 A recent study published in the British Journal of Cancer by Japanese investigators concluded that there was no increased overall risk of glioma or meningioma among the mobile phones users as related exposure to radiofrequency electromagnetic field.
 This study used a novel approach that took into account the different exposure levels inside the intracranial space.